-Filipino Translation, Cross-Cultural Adaptation and Validation of the American Orthopedics Foot and Ankle Society’s (AOFAS) Ankle-Hindfoot Scale
+Filipino Translation, Cross-Cultural Adaptation and Validation of the American Orthopedic Foot and Ankle Society’s (AOFAS) Ankle-Hindfoot Scale

 Main Article Content